AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 These changes will take effect after a restart.

 ## Networking
-Now we will configure the network settings with the following:
+Now we will configure some network settings:
-- DC1 will get a static IP-address.
-This address will be the second address in the address range.
+- DC1 will get the static IP-address '192.168.2.2', the second address in the subnet.
 - The pfSense router will become the default gateway.
-- DC1 will get two DNS servers, one of them being itself and the other the pfSense router.
+- DC1 will set itself as the DNS server, with the router used for forwarding.

 Remember to adjust the address space to match the network configuration of your router.